encode/django-rest-framework/docs/api-guide/serializers.md

 ## Customizing field mappings

-The ModelSerializer class also exposes a set of class attributes that you can override in order to alter how serializer fields are automatically determined when first instantiating the serializer.
+The ModelSerializer class also exposes a set of class attributes that you can override in order to alter how serializer fields are automatically determined when generating the fields.

 Normally if a `ModelSerializer` does not generate the fields you need by default then you should either add them to the class explicitly, or simply use a regular `Serializer` class instead.
 However in some cases you may want to create a new base class that defines how the serializer fields are created for any given model.